JuliaLogging/TensorBoardLogger.jl/docs/src/explicit_interface.md

 in addition to the standard logging interface, it is possible to log data to TensorBoard using the functions documented below.
-All the functions accept take as first argument a `TBLogger` object and as the second argument a `String` as the tag under which the data will be logged.
+All the functions take as first argument a `TBLogger` object and as the second argument a `String` as the tag under which the data will be logged.